YuGuangWang/FGT/README.md

 ## Graph Classification with FGT-based Graph Convolution

 We use FGT to define a spectral graph convolution method, for which we name **FGConv**.
-We investigate the effectiveness of $\textsc{FGConv}$ on the graph classification tasks with the composed GNN model **FGConv-Sum** which has the following architecture: **FGConv - FGConv - SumPool - MLP**.
+We investigate the effectiveness of *FGConv* on the graph classification tasks with the composed GNN model *FGConv-Sum* which has the following architecture: *FGConv - FGConv - SumPool - MLP*.

 ### Requirements